• Skip to main content

 • Add Additional Liquor – You can add a shot of Baileys Irish Cream or Whiskey to the float.

-• Ice Cream – If you don’t have vanilla ice cream on hand you can also use chocolate ice cream.
+• Toppings – You can add whipped cream or spike freshly made whipped cream mixed or even coffee ice cream.
 Also, you don’t have to use three scoops of ice cream.
 That is just wheat we prefer in our household.
 You can put less or more of the ice cream.

 • Glass Size – Depending on the size of your glass will depend on the amount of Guinness Beer you can fit in the glass.